How are you handling the Coronavirus pandemic?

 Are you a member of any professional organizations?

-I'm a member of the American Society of Media Photographers (ASMP), Canon Professional Services (CPS), and the Wedding Photojournalist Association (WPJA).
+I'm a member of the American Society of Media Photographers (ASMP), Canon Professional Services (CPS), and the Wedding Photojournalist Association (WPJA) and the Small Wedding Society.

 Anything else I need to know?